Woman Puts Her Husband’s Aggressive Dog in the Kennel While Her Sister and Her Baby Were Visiting; Husband Flips Out When He Comes Home

 Resolving disagreements about pets in family contexts requires effective communication and empathy.
 A family therapist suggests that approaching the issue with a focus on shared values can help de-escalate tensions.
 Research indicates that exploring common ground—such as the desire for harmony during family gatherings—can foster understanding and compromise.

-"But sometimes that's the only option you have and it doesn't hurt the dog."
+"But sometimes that's the only option you have, and it doesn't hurt the dog."

 Practically, the family could benefit from setting clear expectations regarding pet inclusion during visits.
 Creating a family agreement that respects both the needs of the pet and the comfort of visiting family members can lead to more positive interactions.
 Studies show that involving all family members in these discussions can help ensure everyone's feelings are validated and considered.

-Maybe hemp chews are not for him.
+Maybe hemp chews are not suitable for him.

-Husband should realize that crates are used to help keep the dog safe.
+The husband should realize that crates are used to help keep the dog safe.

-What is even the point of having a kennel though?
+What is even the point of having a kennel, though?

 Stop using pets to avoid dealing with your relationship issues.